Sinus Lifting

 What is Sinus Lifting

-Sinus lifting, also known as sinus augmentation or sinus floor elevation, is a dental surgical technique that involves increasing the quantity of bone in the upper jaw (maxilla) around the premolar and molar teeth.
+Sinus lifting, also known as sinus augmentation or floor elevation, is a dental surgical technique that involves increasing the quantity of bone in the upper jaw (maxilla) around the premolar and molar teeth.
 The maxillary sinus is a hollow, air-filled region that lies above the upper molars and premolars.
 In some circumstances, when these teeth are lost or pulled, the posterior maxilla may lack sufficient bone height to support dental implants.
 This could be the result of bone loss over time or the inherent structure of the maxillary sinus.

 How long time takes of Sinus Lifting Process